South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 South Florida Performance Insights

-- On offense, the Bulls have increased their production a little bit over their last 10 games, scoring 73.6 points per contest over that span compared to the 71.0 they've put up over the course of this year.
+- The Bulls' offense has been better over their last 10 games, putting up 73.6 points per contest compared to the 71 they've averaged this year.

+- Marquette has averaged 1 fewer points in Big East games (64) than overall (65).

 © 2023 Data Skrive.
 All rights reserved.